Red Velvet Cake Mix Cookies are easy and delicious. The deep, rich flavor of red velvet takes on a new twist in a crispy but soft centered cookie.

 Preheat the oven to 350 degrees.

 Cream butter and cream cheese together until light and fluffy.
 Add in egg and vanilla and mix well.
-Add in Red Velvet cake mix in 2 small batches and mix well until all incorporated.

 Scoop out tablespoon size amounts of dough and shape into small balls.
 Roll Balls in confectioners sugar to coat.
-Place on a greased sheet pan or a sheet pan fitted with parchment.

 Bake at 350 degrees for 12-13 minutes.
 Cool on wire rack and sprinkle with a little more confectioners sugar.
-Yield: about 3 dozen cookies.

 Yes!
 I love these same ones using a lemon cake mix.
 Everything else is the same and makes a really delicious cookie.